 Despite mobile’s massive growth, consumers have been slow to adopt the mobile device as a significant purchasing channel, even though they’re actively browsing on it throughout their purchasing journey.
 Times are changing though.
 Consumer preferences are quickly shifting as they’re now more often buying via mobile.
 Our data shows that the share of mobile transactions grew 15% in Q3 2015, while e-commerce in the U.S. has seen a modest overall growth rate of 4% per quarter.
 PayPal research agrees, forecasting that from 2013-2016, the multi-country average compound annual growth rate for mobile commerce is 42% vs. 13% for all ecommerce (including mobile commerce).

-As brands enter 2016 eager to capitalize on today’s tech-savvy, Internet-friendly mobile shoppers, which retailers are going to be the next generation of e-commerce winners?
+As brands enter 2016 eager to capitalize on today’s tech-savvy, Internet-friendly mobile shoppers, which retailers are going to be the next generation of ecommerce winners?
 Below are a few secrets to success for building the next e-tailer empire.

 Consumer Retention Pays Off Online

 New customer acquisition is costly—and seldom yields the same benefits as retaining existing ones.
 In fact, 70% of companies say it’s cheaper to retain a customer than acquire a new one.
-And, according to Bain and Co., a five percent boost in customer retention can boost a company’s profitability by 75%.
+And, according to Bain and Co., a 5% boost in customer retention can boost a company’s profitability by 75%.
 A large part of a successful consumer retention strategy is making sure it doesn’t drop off online.

 When it comes to retaining consumers, Nordstrom has long topped the charts.
-Empowered by their one guiding rule, “use good judgment in all situations,” Nordstrom employees are known for doing whatever it takes to keep consumers happy.
-And, now they’ve extended that consumer-first ethos to the Web.
+Empowered by its one guiding rule, “use good judgment in all situations,” Nordstrom employees are known for doing whatever it takes to keep consumers happy.
+And, now they’ve extended that consumer-first ethos to the web and ecommerce.
 The Nordstrom Rewards loyalty program provides early access to sales, special VIP events, free tailoring, and “Nordstrom Notes,” which can be used for future purchases.
 Program benefits increase in line with a buyer’s annual spending, with an iPhone app that puts program status and Notes balances at their fingertips.
 If that’s not enough proof that Nordstrom is an expert at consumer retention, the leading retailer reports that 4.1 million loyalty program members shop twice as often and spend three times as much as the average customer.

 Made for the Mobile-First Economy